-“The most important thing is not having a trainer or coach tell you that there are restrictions on what you’re doing,” Bogut said.
+“The most important thing is not having a trainer or coach tell you that there are restrictions on what you’re doing,” Bogut said on Friday.
 “I can come in here and do what I want.
 I can come in here and run.
 I can condition.
 I can lift.
 I can shoot.
 I can play five-on-five and nobody can tell me I can only do one set or play 20 minutes.
 I have none of that right now and I’m not going to have any of that during the season.”

-Bogut missed 50 of 82 games during the regular season, mostly because of soreness in his surgically repaired left ankle.
+The Australian missed 50 of 82 games during the regular season, mostly because of soreness in his surgically repaired left ankle.
 He also battled back and knee injuries while averaging a career-low 5.8 points to go with 7.7 rebounds.

 “Last season, I put the ball in the post and it was lumber, lumber, lumber, bounce, bounce, bounce, shoot,” Bogut said.
 “Because I got to be honest, I couldn’t make quick moves on my ankle or it’d give out or I’d fall over.
 So I tried not to do too much.
 Now I’m back to a point where I can make quick moves and go off the dribble.”

 Bogut spent the first part of the summer in Australia rehabbing his lower body and working with youth at his basketball academy.

 The 7-footer took two weeks off from any basketball activities but never stopped his rehabilitation exercises.
 He worked his way back slowly by doing non-impact activities such as riding a bike or boxing drills that kept him in shape without putting strain on his ankle.